Lanternray/currentBudgetTracker/README.md

 <!-- Keeps track of current budget

+Update-1.0
-Update-1.0 Improving styling, buttons and layout.
+- Improving styling, buttons and layout.
+- Adding logo to top-middle

 -->